On taming Moffatt-Kimura vortices of doom in the viscous case: Beyond criticality?

 \section{Beyond criticality?}

-Let us start by observing that the scale of sparseness presented in the previous section can alternatively be obtained from the basic geometry of the model and an \emph{a priori} bound on the decay of the volume of the vorticity super-level sets derived from the vorticity-velocity formulation of the NS system.
+Let us start by observing that the scale of sparseness presented in the previous section (derived from the reduced model) can alternatively be obtained from the basic geometry of the scenario and an \emph{a priori} bound on the decay of the volume of the vorticity super-level sets derived from the vorticity-velocity formulation of the Navier-Stokes system.

 Recall that the vorticity analogue of Leray's \emph{a priori} $L^2$ bound on the velocity is Constantin's \emph{a priori} $L^1$ bound derived in \cite{Constantin1990}.
 The $L^1$ bound on the vorticity combined with a trivial bound on the distribution function,